strobe-audio/strobe-hub/README.md

 - [ ] Wrap all zone pids in Zone struct

-- [ ] No way of getting the currently playing track...
-Should be a method on the zone.
-In fact the current source list behaviour needs work.
-The current song is popped off the source list when played, so it only exists in the db and the zone process.
-But on re-start un-finished songs just pop back to the top of the source-list.
-Gotta think of a consistent way to deal with this.

-- [ ] zones stop when all receievers removed
+- [ ] zones stop when all receievers removed (postponed as it makes it hard to test multi-zone playback with only 2 receivers)

 - [ ] rename `Zone` to `Channel` or `Station` -- zones are just static pre-configured playlists. 'zone' is geographic but we want to think of the